Taiyin Xingjun: Worship

-Taiyin Xingjun is rarely worshipped in mainland China, but there are some temples in Taiwan dedicated to Taiyin Xingjun.
-The oldest one is the Guan Shengdijun Temple in Daxi, which has a history of over a hundred years and does enshrine her.
+Taiyin Xingjun is rarely worshipped in mainland China, but some temples in Taiwan are dedicated to her.
+One of the oldest is the Guan Shengdijun Temple in Daxi, which has more than a hundred years of history and also enshrines Taiyin Xingjun.

-According to Taiwanese media reports, Taiyin Xingjun and Taiyang Xingjun, who is the embodiment of the sun, are often worshipped as the companion gods of the Jade Emperor.
-As the celestial embodiments of the moon and the sun, Taiyin Xingjun is considered to be the consort of Taiyang Xingjun.
+According to Taiwanese media, Taiyin Xingjun and Taiyang Xingjun, the deity associated with the sun, are often worshipped alongside the Jade Emperor.
+As the deities of the moon and sun, Taiyin Xingjun and Taiyang Xingjun are also regarded as a couple.

-According to Wu Yingtao's Taiwanese Folklore (臺灣民俗), during the Mid-Autumn Festival in Taiwan, people offer mooncakes, sacrificial offerings, and rice vermicelli and taro to their ancestors and the land god.
-There is also a tradition of "worshipping the moon goddess": after nightfall, an incense table is set up in the courtyard of one's home, and a pair of red candles, mooncakes, fresh fruits, and four other offerings are placed on it.
-The incense is burned, and the moon is worshipped under the night sky.
+According to Wu Yingtao's Taiwanese Folklore (臺灣民俗), people in Taiwan offer mooncakes, food, rice vermicelli, and taro to their ancestors and the land god during the Mid-Autumn Festival.
+Some people also worship the moon.
+After nightfall, they set up an incense table in the courtyard and place red candles, mooncakes, fresh fruit, and other offerings on it.
+They then burn incense and worship the moon.

-In folk beliefs, Taiyin Xingjun is the guardian deity of women and children.
-Yue Lao specializes in matchmaking and tying the knot of marriage, while Taiyin Xingjun, as the guardian deity of women, can be said to have a more comprehensive understanding of women's needs.
-According to the temple staff of the Kaigi Jade Emperor Palace in Tainan, which worships Taiyin Xingjun, the goddess manages both "internal fate" and "external fate".
-External fate refers to career and interpersonal relationships, such as those of saleswomen and salespeople who need connections and popularity and often bring cosmetics as offerings to worship the Lord of the Moon.
-Internal fate refers to personal emotional entanglements.
-The biggest difference between Taiyin Xingjun and Yue Lao is that Taiyin Xingjun is good at cutting off bad relationships.
+In Taiwanese folk belief, Taiyin Xingjun is regarded as a guardian deity of women and children.
+Yue Lao is associated with matchmaking and marriage, while Taiyin Xingjun is believed to help with women's personal and social relationships.
+According to staff at the Kaigi Jade Emperor Palace in Tainan, Taiyin Xingjun manages both "internal fate" and "external fate".
+External fate includes work and relationships with other people.
+Sales workers, for example, may offer cosmetics when praying to Taiyin Xingjun for better relationships and popularity.
+Internal fate refers to personal relationships and emotional problems.
+The temple staff also distinguish Taiyin Xingjun from Yue Lao by saying that Taiyin Xingjun can help end harmful relationships.

-There's a popular sutra in Taiwan called the True Scripture of Taiyin Xingjun (太陰星君真經).
-It is said that if a child is malnourished or sickly, praying to the Taiyin Xingjun is very effective.
-The method involves fasting and burning incense on the full moon nights of the 15th and 16th of each lunar month, while reciting the True Scripture of Taiyin Xingjun ten times to ensure peace for the whole family.
+A popular religious text in Taiwan is the True Scripture of Taiyin Xingjun (太陰星君真經).
+According to the belief associated with the text, praying to Taiyin Xingjun can help children who are malnourished or frequently ill.
+The practice involves fasting, burning incense on the full moon nights of the 15th and 16th days of the lunar month, and reciting the True Scripture of Taiyin Xingjun ten times.
+It is believed to bring peace to the family.